fmay/ocr-python-1/.guides/sections.md

 ## Task 2
 Task file : [task-2.py](open_file "06-if/task-2.py").

-Below is a program that asks for three numbers and outputs `SNAP` if they all match.
-Use your knowledge of the and, or and not operators to make the program more efficient.
+`task-2.py` is a program that asks for three numbers and outputs `SNAP` if they all match.
+Use your knowledge of the `and`, `or` and `not` operators to make the program more efficient.

 ## Task 3
 Task file : [task-3.py](open_file "06-if/task-3.py").